A characterization of representable intervals: Homotopy theoretic consequences

-It is straightforward to verify using these definitions that $J$ is indeed an invertible interval with symmetry map $\sigma_{J}:J\to<150>J$.
-There exists by construction a morphism of intervals $\iota:I\to<150>J$ with which it is possible to state the universal property of $J$.
-Namely, $J$ is the free invertible interval generated by $I$ in the sense that, for any morphism of intervals $\xi:I\to<150>H$ with $H$ invertible, there exists a canonical map of intervals $\bar{\xi}:J\to<150>H$ extending $\xi$ along the inclusion $\iota$.
-Additionally, $J$ classifies the invertible 2-cells in the 2-category structure induced by $I$ as described in the following lemma. \begin{lemma} Given morphisms $f$ and $g$ in $\EE(B,A)$ together with a 2-cell $\alpha:f\twocell<150>g$ in the 2-category structure induced by $I$, $\alpha$ is invertible if and only if there exists a canonical extension $\bar{\alpha}:B\tensor J\to<150>A$ such that the following diagram commutes:
+Moreover, $(\varphi*\lambda)=(\varphi*\top)$ since $(i*\lambda)=1_{U}$.
+Thus, $(\lambda\cdot\neg)=1_{\top}$ by another application of the interchange law and the fact that $(\varphi\cdot\varphi^{-1})=1_{I}$. \end{proof} \end{lemma} \begin{remark} We mention a further equivalence, which we will not require and which is easily verified using representability of $I$.
+Namely, $I$ is invertible if and only if it is a Boolean algebra. \end{remark} By Lemma \ref{lemma:i_equiv} it follows that, for example, $\mathbf{2}$ is not a Hopf interval in $\cat$.
+Nonetheless, when $\EE$ it is possible to construct in the expected manner the free Hopf interval $J$ generated by $I$.
+Specifically, where $\mathbf{I}$ is the category described in Example (3) from Section \ref{section:examples} and where $\mathbf{I}\cdot-$ denotes the tensor with $\mathbf{I}$ and exists since $I$ is representable, we set $J\colon =\mathbf{I}\cdot U$.
+It is then immediate that $J$ is an invertible interval with symmetry map $\sigma_{J}\colon J\to<150>J$ and there exists a morphism of intervals $\iota\colon I\to<150>J$ with which exhibits $J$ as the free invertible interval generated by $I$ in the sense that, for any morphism of intervals $\xi\colon I\to<150>H$ with $H$ invertible, there exists a canonical map of intervals $\bar{\xi}\colon J\to<150>H$ extending $\xi$ along the inclusion $\iota$.
+Additionally, $J$ classifies the invertible 2-cells in the 2-category structure induced by $I$ as described in the following lemma (the proof of which is routine). \begin{lemma} Given morphisms $f$ and $g$ in $\EE(B,A)$ together with a 2-cell $\alpha\colon f\twocell<150>g$ in the 2-category structure induced by $I$, $\alpha$ is invertible if and only if there exists a canonical extension $\bar{\alpha}\colon B\tensor J\to<150>A$ such that the following diagram commutes: